appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes-quick.md

 ---
 title: Kubernetes Quick Installation
 description: Learn how to install and configure self-hosted Appcircle server with Helm chart to Kubernetes for testing purposes
-tags: [self-hosted, helm, installation, configuration, kubernetes, quick]
+tags: [self-hosted, helm, installation, configuration, kubernetes]
 sidebar_position: 6
 ---